uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 In August 2013, the Journalists for Human Rights249 conducted a study of media coverage of Aboriginal issues in Ontario from June 1, 2010, to May 31, 2013.
 The study found that:

 1. “the Aboriginal population is widely underrepresented in mainstream media”;

 2. “when Aboriginal people choose to protest or ‘make more noise’ the number of stories focused on the community increase”; and

 3. “as coverage related to the protests and talks between Aboriginal people and government became more frequent, the proportion of stories with a negative tone correspondingly increased.”[^250]

 Media coverage of residential schools was low.
 From June 1, 2011, to May 31, 2012, media coverage of Aboriginal issues in Ontario accounted for only 0.23% of all news stories, and, of these, only 3.0% focused on residential schools.
 From June 1, 2012, to May 31, 2013, news stories on Aboriginal issues amounted to 0.46% of all news stories, and, of these, 3.0% focused on deaths in residential schools.[^251]

-The report included expert opinions on its findings, including those of cbc journalist Duncan McCue, who observed that editorial opinions “are often rooted in century-old stereotypes rather than reality.”[^252]
+The report included expert opinions on its findings, including those of CBC journalist Duncan McCue, who observed that editorial opinions “are often rooted in century-old stereotypes rather than reality.”[^252]
 He pointed out:

-Yes, protests often meet the test of whether a story is ‘newsworthy,’ because they’re unusual, dramatic, or involve conflict.
+> Yes, protests often meet the test of whether a story is ‘newsworthy,’ because they’re unusual, dramatic, or involve conflict.
 Yes, Aboriginal activists, who understand the media’s hunger for drama, also play a role by tailoring protests in ways that guarantee prominent headlines and lead stories.
-But, does today’s front-page news of some traffic disruption in the name of Aboriginal land rights actually have its roots in a much older narrative—of violent and “uncivilized” Indians who represent a threat to ‘progress’ in Canada?
+But, does today’s front-page news of some traffic disruption in the name of Aboriginal land rights actually have its roots in a much older narrative—of violent and “uncivilized” Indians who represent a threat<!--x-->
+to ‘progress’ in Canada?
 Are attitudes of distrust and fear underlying our decisions to dispatch a crew to the latest Aboriginal blockade?
 Is there no iconic photo of reconciliation, because no one from the newsrooms believes harmony between Aboriginal peoples and settlers is ‘newsworthy’?[^253]